octdobre/containers/docker/Networking.md

  portainer/portainer-ce:latest
 ```
 ---
-### Host
+### 3. Host
 * Type Host
 * The container behaves like a service on the host computer
-* Ports do not need to be exposed, but must be free otherwise it will not be able to bind them
+* Ports do not need to be exposed but must be free otherwise they will not be able to bind them

 Use the `--network host ` to connect a container directly to the host network:
 ```